apple/ml-probabilistic-attention/README.md

 # Project Name

-This software project accompanies the research paper, [Probabilistic Attention for Interactive Segmentation](https://arxiv.org).
+This software project accompanies the research paper, [Probabilistic Transformers](https://arxiv.org/abs/2010.15583).

 This project contains implementation of a Pytorch module for the probabilistic attention update proposed in the above paper.